gciolli/pgwtc/ly2pg-README.md

 On a standard laptop, the 48 fugues are processed in about 7 minutes.

-Finally, we can load the voice files into PostgreSQL, and extract them into a single CSV file `pgwtc-music.csv`:
+Finally, we can load the voice files into PostgreSQL, and extract them into a single CSV file `pgwtc-notes.csv`:

     psql -f /usr/share/postgresql/17/extension/ly2pg-wtc-load.sql